Harry Potter and the Philosopher’s Stone

 I always wondered, where Voldemort’s nose is.
 It’s very awkward to look at alien-humanoid based facial characteristics.
 Despite the uniqueness, Voldemort’s face is a result of clever visual makeup and digital special effects to give him his unique prominence.

-How can we forget the beautiful candle sealing, atop the beautiful long dining table?
+How can we forget the beautiful candle ceiling, atop the beautiful long dining table?
 Those floating candles were in fact real, if you thought they were computer generated.
 Only in the first movie though.

 Those floating candles were actually suspended with the help of wires, which were layer removed in post-production.
 In the later movies this idea was no longer used, because the floating candles burned the wire and fell off.